 Emotion and efficiency, at the heart of both of the new Panamera GTS

-There are no interruptions in a driving force as power is transmitted to the Porsche Traction Management (PTM) all-wheel-drive system by the eight-speed PDK dual clutch gearbox.
+There are no interruptions in a driving force as power is transmitted to the Porsche Traction Management (PTM) all-wheel-drive system by the eight-speed PDK dual-clutch gearbox.
 Designed to reflect the sporting prowess of the Panamera GTS models, the chassis systems have a particularly dynamic emphasis.
 Adaptive air suspension with three-chamber technology is fitted as standard, which results in flexible control and optimum spring rate spread.
 The sports chassis in the two GTS models has been lowered by 10 mm while the Porsche Active Suspension Management (PASM) function has been further adapted to provide a more sporting damper calibration.
 The result?
 Outstanding cornering dynamics.
-Large brakes (390
+Large brakes (390 millimeters in diameter at the front, 365 millimeters at the rear) deliver equally confident deceleration.

 When compared to the predecessor model, the level of equipment in the new Panamera GTS has been significantly upgraded in a number of areas.
 For example, the